SecretFoundation/docs/docs/node-guides/state-sync.md

 By syncing to the network with state-sync, a node can avoid having to go through all the upgrade procedures and can sync with the most recent binary only.

-:warning: For nodes that are intended to serve data for dapps, explorers or any other RPC requiring full history, state-syncing to the network would not be appropriate.
+:warning: NOTE: For nodes that are intended to serve data for dapps, explorers or any other RPC requiring full history, state-syncing to the network would not be appropriate.

 ## Mainnet State Sync

 Lavender.Five Nodes and SecretNFT is operating and maintaining the snapshot RPCs.

-:note: This documentation assumes you have followed the instructions for [Running a Full Node](run-full-node-mainnet.md).
-In addition, it requires you to either have a fully sync'd node already, or someone who can provide the ~/.secretd/.compute/ dir.
+**NOTE: This documentation assumes you have followed the instructions for [Running a Full Node](run-full-node-mainnet.md).
+In addition, it requires you to either have a fully sync'd node already, or someone who can provide the ~/.secretd/.compute/ dir.**

 The state-sync configuration is as follows: